15 Top-Rated Resorts in the Catskills, NY

 Accommodation: Winter Clove Inn & Resort

-Boasting one of the most attractive settings in the Catskills, the historic Winter Clove Inn & Resort in Round Top is a mountain oasis just waiting to be explored.
-The delightful family-run 300-acre property is landscaped with well-manicured lawns and attractive gardens, all just steps away from a vast area of unspoiled wilderness, including a spectacular nearby waterfalls.
+The historic Winter Clove Inn & Resort in Round Top is a mountain oasis just waiting to be explored.
+The 300-acre property is landscaped with well-manicured lawns and attractive gardens, all just steps away from a vast area of unspoiled wilderness, including a spectacular nearby waterfall.

-During your stay, you'll enjoy an all-inclusive meal plan (with three meals a day), heated outdoor and indoor swimming pools, and a beautiful 9-hole golf course with mountain views.
-Other fun activities include an on-site antique bowling alley; a games room; as well as basketball, volleyball, and tennis courts.
-A nice perk is the inclusion of free cross-country ski gear when the snow falls.
+During your stay, you'll enjoy an all-inclusive meal plan (with three meals a day), heated outdoor and indoor swimming pools, hiking trails, and a beautiful 9-hole golf course with mountain views.

 A popular choice of accommodation if available is the resort's large three-bedroom suite set in the former carriage house.
-This nicely decorated unit comes with two bathrooms, a large living room area, and a mini-fridge.
+Decorated in charming country style, this unit has two bathrooms, a large living room area, and a mini-fridge.
+The living room includes a television with a DVD player.

 2. Emerson Resort & Spa, Mount Tremper